-Teachers will utilize ASQ's, DIAL 4, VPK Assessments, FLKRS, ESGI and iReady data as it pertains to your age group in order to complete the progress monitoring for their students.
+Teachers will utilize iReady and STAR (if they wish) data in order to complete the progress monitoring sheets for their students.
 Progress monitoring tests will be given three times per year.
+Monthly growth monitoring assessments will also be given using iReady.
 The results from these tests will be disaggregated and the analysis of this data should drive all instruction that takes place in the classroom.
 This data will be used for instructional purposes as well as for use in each teacher's Individual Professional Development Plan.